-With effect from 20 April 2020, the Swiss Federal Council has issued an ordinance (the "Ordinance"), which includes a temporary suspension from the directors' duty to file for bankruptcy due to over-indebtedness, as well as the introduction of a temporary COVID-19 moratorium.
-Both measures aim to protect companies, which are experiencing liquidity shortages as a result of the COVID-19 crisis, from the threat of bankruptcy.
+With effect from 20 April 2020, the Sw iss Federal Council issued an ordinance, which included a temporary suspension from the directors' duty to file for bankruptcy due to over-indebtedness.
+Additionally, small and medium sized companies could benefit from a temporary COVID-19 moratorium.
+Both measures aimed to protect companies which experienced liquidity shortages as a result of the COVID-19 crisis from the threat of bankruptcy, all whilst giving them time to adapt to the new challenge COVID-19 represented.
+These measures were limited in time and ended after six months.